OpenBSD manual page server

 The EVP signature routines are a high-level interface to digital signatures.

-() sets up the signing context ctx to use the digest type from ENGINE e and private key pkey. ctx must be initialized with EVP_MD_CTX_init(3) before calling this function.
+() sets up the signing context ctx to use the digest type and private key pkey.
+The ENGINE *engine argument is always ignored and passing NULL is recommended. ctx must be initialized with EVP_MD_CTX_init(3) before calling this function.
 If pctx is not NULL, the EVP_PKEY_CTX of the signing operation will be written to *pctx: this can be used to set alternative signing options.
 Any existing value in *pctx will be overwritten.
 The EVP_PKEY_CTX value returned must not be freed directly by the application.
 It will be freed automatically when the EVP_MD_CTX is freed.

 () hashes cnt bytes of data at d into the signature context ctx.
 This function can be called several times on the same ctx to include additional data.
 This function is currently implemented using a macro.